rasterio/rasterio/CONTRIBUTING.rst

 If you prefer not to use the new development environment you may install rasterio's dependencies directly onto your computer.

-Developing Rasterio requires Python 3.12 or any final release after and including 3.12.
+Developing Rasterio requires Python >=3.12.
 We prefer developing with the most recent version of Python but recognize this is not possible for all contributors.
 A C compiler is also required to leverage `existing protocols
 <https://docs.python.org/3.12/extending/extending.html>`__ for extending Python